algosup/2023-2024-project-3-virtual-processor-team-8/Management/riskManagementPlan.md

 | Technical risks          | Inadequate documentation, poorly documented code, architecture, or processes                                                             | Increased maintenance efforts, potential errors               | Enforced documentation standards, regular reviews                      | 3             | C                 | S             | 3             |
 | Technical risks          | Technology obsolescence, rapid advancements in technology making the chosen technology stack or architecture obsolete during development | Project delays, potential rework                              | Regular evaluation and updates of the technology stack                 | 2             | D                 | L             | 7             |

+💡 ```The likelihood and impact levels are subjective and should be assessed based on the specific context and details of your project.```

 ## Evaluating and Treating Potential Risks

 ### Risk Treatment Schedule and Plan